MakeSchool-Tutorials/Launch-Page-Tutorial/P03-Images-And-Videos/content.md

 > [action]
 >
-> Watch this short vifeo on how to get the embed link from a YouTube Video:
+> Watch this short video on how to get the embed link from a YouTube Video:
 >
 > ![ms-video](assets/embed_youtube.mov)